baus/install-discourse/README.md

 ### Create DigitalOcean VPS with Ubuntu 12.10x64

 While these instructions should work fine on most Ubuntu installations, I have explicitly tested them on DigitalOcean.
-DigitalOcearn currently offers low cost VPS hosting, but I can not vouch for their reliability.
+DigitalOcean offers low cost VPS hosting, but I can not vouch for their reliability.

-I decided on Ubuntu 12.10 x64 since it is the most recent Ubuntu release with the most up to date packages.
+I decided on Ubuntu 12.10 x64 which is the most recent Ubuntu release and contains the most recent packages.
 If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different due to availability of some packages.